Tile, Grout & Stone Cleaning

 Countertops and Vanities

 Use a pH-balanced (neutral) cleaner to keep surfaces clean from everyday soils and stains.
-Cleaning products with protector are also available, which not only clean but also reinforce sealer on grout.
+Stone cleaning products with built-in stone protectors are also available, which not only clean but also reinforce sealer on grout.

 Vacuum or dust frequently using a clean non-treated dry dust mop.
 Sand, dirt, and grit may scratch your tile or build-up on your grout joint leading to discoloration.
 Mats or area rugs inside and outside an entrance will help minimize the potential damage from these particles.